 The People’s Republic of China has not acceded to the Mine Ban Treaty.

-In December 2017, China stated, “since the Ottawa Treaty has taken effect, it has contributed greatly to the humanitarian issues caused by anti-personnel mines.
+In December 2018, China expressed support for the purpose and objectives of the treaty and stated that it appreciates the “humanitarian spirit embodied within the convention.”
+Previously in December 2017, China stated, “since the Ottawa Treaty has taken effect, it has contributed greatly to the humanitarian issues caused by anti-personnel mines.
 China admires the humanitarianism demonstrated by the Convention, and agrees with the vision and goals of the convention.”
 At the treaty’s Third Review Conference in June 2014, China stated that “given its national conditions and national defense needs China still could not accede to the convention at this stage,” repeating a similar statement made at the Mine Ban Treaty Thirteenth Meeting of States Parties in Geneva in December 2013 and previous meetings.
-China stated that it “ascribes to the goal and principles” of the treaty and “highly appreciates the humanitarian spirit embodied within the convention.”

-China did not participate in the Ottawa Process, but it has attended all the Mine Ban Treaty’s Review Conferences held in 2004, 2009, and 2014, as well as most of the treaty’s Meetings of States Parties, including the Sixteenth Meeting of States Parties held in Vienna in December 2017.
+China did not participate in the Ottawa Process, but it has attended all the Mine Ban Treaty’s Review Conferences held in 2004, 2009, and 2014, as well as most of the treaty’s Meetings of States Parties, including the Seventeenth Meeting of States Parties held in Geneva in December 2018.
 China has also attended many intersessional meetings held in Geneva.

-On 4 December 2017, China voted in favor of UN General Assembly (UNGA) Resolution 72/53, calling for the universalization and full implementation of the Mine Ban Treaty, as it has every year since 2005.
+On 15 December 2018, China voted in favor of United Nations General Assembly (UNGA) Resolution 73/61, calling for the universalization and full implementation of the Mine Ban Treaty, as it has every year since 2005.

 China’s policy toward the Mine Ban Treaty and other humanitarian issues is reviewed by an interministerial committee, the China National Committee of International Humanitarian Law, which meets every two years and is chaired by the vice-premier and includes the foreign ministry among others.